 You apply for a joint study grant and a place at the host university at the same time.
 These places have a value of between EUR 5000 and EUR 25,000, depending on the host university.

-Study period during winter semester: 15 November
+Study period – winter semester: 15th November

-Study period during summer semester: 15 June
+Study period – summer semester: 15th June

 You must be enrolled as a degree student at Alpen-Adria-Universität Klagenfurt in order to apply for the joint study mobility programme.
 Unfortunately, it is not possible to consider applications from co-registered students.

 At the start of the semester abroad, students must have completed 60 ECTS credits.
 The programme is aimed solely at degree students at AAU, who have achieved good to very good academic success on their course to date.

 ‘My applications’ > ‘File a new application’ > Applications related to mobility programmes > Joint-Study

 Enter personal details, length of study period and bank details